 What Do Users Say?
 (Trustpilot and Reviews)

 User sentiment reveals stark contrasts between the platforms.
-Photoroom's Trustpilot rating of 1.3 out of 5 stars (as of February 2026, 169 reviews) reflects widespread user frustrations across several consistent themes.
+Photoroom's Trustpilot rating of 1.3 out of 5 stars (checked 30 April 2026, 199 reviews) reflects widespread user frustrations across several consistent themes.
 The most common complaints center on billing and subscription practices: users describe difficulty canceling accounts, charges continuing after cancellation attempts, free features becoming paid without warning, and refund requests being denied or ignored.

 Quality complaints appear frequently, particularly regarding complex products.
 Users report the AI making errors on detailed items, removing parts of products, creating unnatural shadows, or generating poor-quality backgrounds that look obviously artificial.
 Many reviews mention that results looked good in marketing materials but disappointed in actual use, especially for products with intricate details or transparent elements.